 A “school battle” soon erupted over the question of a free high school for Hartford.
 Henry Barnard, Connecticut’s leading school reformer and the first secretary of the state board of education in 1838, called for a tuition-free, tax-funded secondary school to be created in the capital city, in tandem with a stronger system of elementary-level common schools.
 Barnard’s supporters included a growing number of Hartford residents who valued the education of both girls and boys of this age, and wished for more stable town funding, rather than tuition payments, to retain desirable teachers.
 But opponents of the city high school objected to “taxation for other people’s children,” and in 1842, a Democratic majority in Connecticut government pushed out Barnard, from the Whig Party, and abolished his state board of education.
 Years later, Barnard’s supporters rallied behind a reinvigorated public campaign for a free high school, and persuaded Hartford’s First School Society to vote in favor of a property tax in 1847 to educate “all of the male and female children of suitable age and acquirements in this Society, who may wish to avail themselves of its advantages.”
 Barnard officially dedicated Hartford’s new Public High School, the first tax-funded tuition-free secondary school in the state, which absorbed the staff and curriculum of the old Grammar School.
 Although Hartford Public High School graduated its first class in 1848, it claims the title as the oldest publicly-funded secondary school in the nation, because its continuous lineage and town financing can be traced back to Hartford’s original Latin School in 1638.

-Explore the Storymap: Hartford Public High School locations over time
+Scroll the Storymap: Hartford Public High School locations over time

 Mabel Florence White, at fifteen years of age in 1886, entered the majestic world of Hartford Public High School.
 Now more firmly established, the high school had grown both in size and stature.
 Mabel and about 600 students walked through the doors of the school’s newly-enlarged Neo-Gothic building on Hopkins Street, located near the State Capitol rotunda and the train station, about one mile from her home in the city’s downtown neighborhood.
 “The Hartford High School has a wide reputation, as being one of the best of its kind in New England, or indeed in the Nation,” wrote the head of Baltimore’s public library in 1893, as did other observers both near and far.
 To publicize its academic standards, Hartford High published a Catalogue of its curriculum, faculty, and alumni, similar to publications by leading colleges of today.